 Chairman & Chief Executive Officer

-Jeremiah J. Harris is the Founder, Chairman and CEO of Production Resource Group, LLC (PRG), the world’s leading supplier of entertainment and event production technology solutions.
+Jeremiah J. Harris is the Founder, Chairman and CEO of Production Resource Group, LLC (PRG), a leader in entertainment and event production solutions that helps bring the world’s greatest creative visions to life.

-Directly named on more than 33 patents in 13 patent product families, Harris has never lost sight of the benefit of directly driving the industry by not only supplying but redefining ‘state-of-the-art’ by developing the next generation of production technology solutions.
+Named on more than 33 patents in 13 patent product families, Harris has never lost sight of the benefit of directly driving the industry by not only supplying but redefining ‘state-of-the-art’ by developing the next generation of production technology solutions.
 In 2006, Harris was honored for his commitment and contributions to the industry when he was awarded the prestigious Parnelli Lifetime Achievement Award.
-This was a milestone of particular personal pride for him as he had begun working in a Broadway scene shop at age 16.
+This was a milestone of personal pride for him as he had begun working in a Broadway scenic shop at age 16.

-His love of theatre is perhaps most evident in Harris Production Services, the first company he founded.
-Since its inception in 1982, the production management company has been involved in over 500 major entertainment and event productions, including over 70 Broadway shows; numerous large-scale corporate events, special events, and automotive shows.
+Harris’ love of theatre is perhaps most evident in Harris Production Services, the first company he founded.
+Since its inception in 1982, the production management company has been involved in over 600 major entertainment and event productions, including over 70 Broadway shows; numerous large-scale corporate events, special events, and automotive shows.

 President & Chief Operating Officer, PRG Group